Skip to content

 Knowledge: "App-042 realizes Business Service 'Payment Processing' which realizes Business Capability 'Customer Payments' — meaning App-042 is a direct provider of this capability, and removing it would eliminate the capability unless an alternative realization path exists."

 The difference is typed, semantically meaningful relationships that support inference.
-In RDF/OWL terms: am:realizes
+In RDF/OWL terms: am:realizes has formal semantics that a reasoner can traverse, while "is connected to" does not.

-2. Decision rationale¶
+2. Decision rationale

 Data: "The payment platform uses event-driven architecture"